sk8terboi87/labs/README.md

 TODO:
 =====
-- To check in Internet Explore 8 and above
 - To Perform database insert and pass message to the subscribers
 - Find out why its not working with http://autobahn.ws/
 - Experimenting the same with **NodeJs**